bitfoundation/bitplatform/README.md

 These templates are powered by [bit BlazorUI](https://components.bitplatform.dev) components, which are super-fast 🌶 and lightweight making them together the best toolbox for developing common apps.

-# 🎁 Showcase
+# 🎁 OSS Showcase

-The following apps are powered by the bit platform:
+The following apps are our open-source projects powered by the bit platform showcasing the different capbilities of our toolchain:

 | | &nbsp;&nbsp;&nbsp;Web&nbsp;&nbsp;&nbsp; | &nbsp;&nbsp;&nbsp;iOS&nbsp;&nbsp;&nbsp; | Android | Windows | macOS | &nbsp;Linux&nbsp;
 |:-:|:--:|:--:|:--:|:--:|:--:|:--:|